 Once you have uninstalled the app, go to store.steampowered.com and click on the Install Service button.
 Go to the Download folder, right-click on the Steam installation package and click on Run as administrator.
 Hopefully, this time, all services will be installed.

-How do I fix my Steam Service?
+How do I fix Steam installation service?

-To fix Steam Service, you need to run the repair command.
+To fix Steam installation Service, you need to run the repair command.
 To do the same, scroll up and read the sixth solution.
 We have mentioned a command that when you run in the elevated mode Command Prompt will repair the app.
 If the issue still persists, execute some other solutions mentioned in this post.

+There could be several reasons why your Steam client is not working.
 If Steam won’t go online and just stays in the offline mode, you should first check if your Internet is working.
 You can pull out some other app that works online, and if they are connecting to the Internet, there is something wrong with it.
 If the Internet was not the cause, check our guide on what to do when Steam won’t go online.